ollyp25/100DaysOfCode-Python/Day01/README.md

 ### Notes

 - This is the very first project I completed during the **100 Days of Code** Python Bootcamp on Udemy.
-- Feel free to modify the program, for example, by adding more advanced features like input validation, dynamic tip percentages, or a graphical user interface (GUI).
+- Feel free to modify the program by adding more advanced features.